jintrone/ExperimentalDesignTutorial/03_experimental_design_data_collection.md

    - Include details on how you'll change your independent variable and how you'll measure your dependent variable.
    - Don't forget to mention how often you'll take measurements and how long the experiment will run.

+**Points to remember**

+When you're setting up and documenting your experiment, it's crucial to provide detailed and clear information.
+This ensures that someone else could accurately replicate your experiment based solely on your description.
+Here's how to ensure your experiment's materials and procedure meet these standards:

+### Materials:
+- **List Format:** Start by listing all the materials you'll use in your experiment.
+This list should be clear and separate from your procedure to avoid confusion.
+- **Quantification:** For each material, specify the amount you'll use in the experiment.
+This detail is crucial for replication.
+For example, instead of "water," say "500ml of water."
+- **Relevance:** Only include materials you actually use.
+If something was available but not used, don't list it.
+This keeps your materials list concise and focused.

+### Procedure and Set-Up Diagrams:
+- **Numbered List:** Write each step of your procedure as a separate item in a numbered list.
+This format makes the procedure easy to follow.
+- **Logical Sequence:** Ensure that the steps are ordered logically.
+Each action should flow into the next, guiding anyone trying to replicate your experiment through the process smoothly.
+- **Detail and Clarity:** Your procedure should be detailed enough for someone else to replicate the experiment without guessing any steps.
+Avoid assuming knowledge that isn't explicitly stated.
+- **Repeated Trials:** Mention if and how you conduct repeated trials.
+This might include repeating a measurement multiple times to ensure accuracy.
+Be clear that repeats are at the same condition level, not across different conditions.
+- **Diagrams:** Include diagrams or sketches that illustrate your experimental setup.
+These visuals are invaluable for providing clarity and enhancing understanding.
+Make sure each diagram is labeled, including titles and key components.
+- **Data Collection:** Explain what data you'll collect, both quantitative (numbers) and qualitative (descriptions), and how you plan to collect it.
+This includes specifying the method for determining and measuring outcomes related to your experiment’s purpose.

+By adhering to these guidelines, you ensure that your experimental design is not only rigorous but also accessible to others in the scientific community.
+This practice is fundamental in science, allowing for the verification and replication of results, which are cornerstones of scientific progress.

 #### Examples

 **Testing Plant Growth Under Different Music Genres**